wultra/powerauth-restful-integration/docs/RESTful-API-for-JavaEE.md

 }
 ```

 The encryption provider decrypts the request data using ECIES decryptor in `application` scope.
-In case the decryption succeeds, the code prepares a response which is encrypted using previously created ECIES decryptor.
+In case the decryption succeeds, a response object is created and encrypted using previously created ECIES decryptor.

 ### Encryption in Activation Scope